suylab/suylab.github.io/index.md

 <img class="profile-picture" src="profile.png">

-Hi!
-I am an Embedded Software Engineer currently working at Samsung Electronics Korea.
-Specifically, I am primarily working on Automotive BSP projects.
-Amongst them, my main responsibility is porting and developing Security-related features.
+I'm an Embedded Software Engineer currently working at Samsung Electronics Korea.
+Primarily I'm working on Automotive BSP projects.
+Throughout the projects, my main responsibility is porting and developing Security-related features.
 You can find more about me on [linkedin](https://linkedin.com/in/-suyeonlee).

 ## Contact